 Most produce offers greater nutrition when consumed raw.
 Tomatoes, however, are an exception to the rule.
 Health studies demonstrate the many benefits of lycopene, a phytochemical found in tomatoes.
-You get more phytochemical from a canned or cooked tomato than you do from a freshly picked one.
-A cooked tomato contains anywhere from 2 to 8 times more lycopene than raw because the carotenoid is tightly bound within a tomato's cell walls, and heat breaks down those walls, which release more lycopene for absorption and use by the body, Canned tomatoes, jarred salsa, spaghetti sauce, tomato paste, tomato soup, and even ketchup are all good sources of lycopene.
-Lycopene is responsible for the fruit's bright red and orange colors and is associated with a lower risk of macular degeneration, as well as some types of cancers, including prostate, cervical, breast, and lung.
+You get more phytochemicals from a canned or cooked tomato than you do from a freshly picked one.
+A cooked tomato contains anywhere from 2 to 8 times more lycopene than raw because the carotenoid is tightly bound within a tomato's cell walls.
+Heat breaks down those walls, which release more lycopene for absorption and use by the body.
+Canned tomatoes, jarred salsa, spaghetti sauce, tomato paste, tomato soup, and even ketchup are all good sources of lycopene.
+Lycopene is responsible for the fruit's bright red and orange colors.
+In addition, it is associated with a lower risk of macular degeneration and some types of cancers, including prostate, cervical, breast, and lung.

 Store tomatoes at room temperature - not in the refrigerator.
-Refrigerate, only after you have cut into one.
-Tomatoes will stay fresh for 2 to 3 days, sometimes, a little longer.
-Unripe tomatoes can be placed in a brown paper sack to accelerate ripening.
+Refrigerate only after you have cut into one.
+Tomatoes will stay fresh for 2 to 3 days, sometimes a little longer.
+You can place Unripe tomatoes in a brown paper sack to accelerate ripening.

 Because lycopene is fat-soluble, be sure to eat raw and cooked tomatoes with some healthy fat.
 Olive oil is the traditional choice.